thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **[Website Validator](https://validator.w3.org/):** validates HTML markup
 * **PHP:** server-side scripting language primarily used to build dynamic websites
 * **HTML:** standard markup language used to structure and display content on web pages
-* **HTMX:** a lightweight HTML-based frontend library that makes dynamic server-driven web interactions without heavy JS frameworks
 * **CSS:** stylesheet language used to control the layout, design, and visual appearance of web pages.
 * **TailwindCSS:** a utility-first CSS framework by composing small reusable styling classes directly in HTML or JSX.
 * **Bootstrap:** a popular CSS framework using prebuilt UI components and layout utilities
 * **Javascript:** a versatile programming language used to create interactive websites
-* **jQuery:** a JavaScript library that simplifies DOM manipulation, event handling, animations, and AJAX interactions
 * **Typescript:** a statically typed superset of JavaScript that adds type safety, tooling, and modern features
 * **Javascript XML (JSX):** a JavaScript syntax extension used in React to interface components with HTML-like code inside JavaScript
 * **Typescript XML (TSX):** Combines Typscript with JSX to build components HTML-like code inside JavaScript
 * **Razor:** markup syntax and templating engine in ASP.NET used to build dynamic web pages with embedded C# code
 * **Jekyll:** a Ruby-based static site generation framework that converts Markdown and templatess into optimized websites
-* **ReactJS:** a JavaScript library developed by Meta for building fast component-based user interfaces
+* **ReactJS:** a JavaScript web framework developed by Meta for building fast component-based user interfaces
 * **NextJS:** a React-based web framework for building fast web applications with server-side rendering and static site generation
 * **VueJS:** a progressive JavaScript framework used to build interactive user interfaces and single-page web applications
 * **NuxtJS:** a Vue-based full-stack framework for building server-rendered, statically generated, and modern web applications
 * **Angular:** a TypeScript-based frontend web framework developed by Google for building dyanmic scalable websites
+* **MagicUI:** a collection of prebuilt animated UI components and design elements for React and Tailwind CSS

+* **Google Lighthouse:** an open-source auditing tool that analyzes web pages for performance, accessibility, and SEO
+* Libraries
+    * **jQuery:** a JavaScript library that simplifies DOM manipulation, event handling, animations, and AJAX interactions
+    * **HTMX:** a lightweight HTML-based frontend library that makes dynamic server-driven web interactions without heavy JS frameworks
     * **Redux:** a state management library commonly used JS frameworks to manage and centralize application state predictably
     * **Framer Motion:** a React animation library used to create smooth interactive animations and transitions for web applications
-* **MagicUI:** a collection of prebuilt animated UI components and design elements for React and Tailwind CSS
     * **RadixUI:** low-level React component library that provides accessible unstyled UI primitives for building customizable intefaces
     * **ShadCN**: customizable React component library built with Tailwind CSS and Radix UI for creating modern web application interfaces
-* **Google Lighthouse:** an open-source auditing tool that analyzes web pages for performance, accessibility, and SEO

 ## Backend
 * **Java:** platform-independent object-oriented programming language widely used for enterprise applications